 In general, U.S. or American citizens and resident aliens from the United States living or working in a foreign country are allowed the same deductions as U.S. citizens and residents from the U.S. living in the United States.

 If your job is abroad you cannot exclude, claim, or deduct a credit for any item that can be allocated to or changed against excluded housing or foreign earned income amounts.
 This includes any losses, expenses, and other normally deductible items are are allocable to the excluded income.
 You can only deduct expenses that are connected with earning includible income.

 The rules above only apply to items that are definitely related to excluded earned income and don't apply to other items not related to any particular type of gross income.
 These other types of gross income include:

-Based on these rules, your housing deduction is not treated as allocable to your excluded income.
-However, the deduction for self-employment tax is treated as allocable to your excluded income.
+Based on these rules, your housing deduction is not treated as allocatable to your excluded income.
+However, the deduction for self-employment tax is treated as allocatable to your excluded income.

 Can I Take a Tax Credit on My US taxes for Tax Payments to a Foreign Country?

 If you are a U.S. citizen working and/or living overseas and you pay taxes to a foreign country, you can choose each Tax Year to take the amount of a qualified tax paid or accrued during the Year as an itemized deduction or a foreign tax credit.

 The foreign tax credit is intended to relieve US taxpayers of the double tax burden when their foreign source income is taxed by the United States and the foreign country from which the income is derived.
 Only income taxes accrued or paid to a foreign country or U.S. possession qualify for the foreign tax credit.